Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`calyrex`

             - Purchase the **Wooden Crown**
-            - Capture 40% of all Grass type |Pokemobs|
+            - Capture 40% of different Grass type |Pokemobs|
             - Craft & then right-click the **Trough Spawner**
             - Must be placed in a **Taiga Forest** or any biome tagged as ``#minecraft:is_taiga``